Why is content marketing important?

 - Boost conversions

-- Build relationships between your customers and business
+- Build relationships between your customers and business that result in increased loyalty

 - Create a sense of community around your brand